farhaven/fdb/readme.md

     DMENU=$DMENU'-fn -*-terminus-*-*-*-*-12-*-*-*-*-*-*-*' # font

-where `-xs`, `-i` and `-o` might need additional patching (`-xs` and `-i` are available from the `dmenu` repo, `-o` is a patch i have in my local tree.
+where `-xs`, `-i` and `-o` might need additional patching (`-xs` and `-i` are available from the `dmenu` repo, `-o` is a patch I have in my local tree.
 If anyone wants that, drop me a line (the patch is kind of a mess at the moment so I'd rather not put it out there for any unsuspecting soul to stumble upon)).